MESAHub/mesa/docs/source/developing/test_suite.rst

 .. note ::
     It is up to each person providing the computing resources to implement each keyword.
 Thus some machines will ignore these keywords and run the test suite normally.
-Therefore these are only "requests" for the computing machines, not "orders".
+Therefore, these are only "requests" for the computing machines not "orders".

 The message (with brackets) may appear anywhere in the commit message.